sonphantrung/AIHubDocs-en/assets/Vocal Isolation & Datasets/Vocal Isolation.md

 ###### ‎
 ==- *UVR extracted too little/too much.*
 ###### ‎
-- For the VR method, you can modify the `Aggression Setting` on the right.
-This determines the depth of the extraction.
+- Modify the `Aggression Setting` value on the right.
+- This determines the depth of the extraction.
+Only the VR method has it.
-- A higher value will deepen it, and a lower one will soften it.
+- A higher value will deepen the extraction, and a lower one will soften it.
+- Each audio is different, so you'll have to test the ideal value.
 ===

 ==- *I can't remove some of the backing vocals.*